 What do you do with the apostrophe when you’re talking about things that belong to more than one person?
-When one thing belongs to two or more people, make only the final name possessive:
+When one thing belongs to two or more people jointly, make only the final name possessive:

-When you’re talking about separate things that belong to different people, make all the names possessive:
+When you’re talking about separate things that belong to different people but you’re discussing the things together, make all the names possessive:

 Using possessive personal pronouns in joint constructions often sounds awkward (You have their and my gratitude).
 Usually, the best solution is to rephrase the sentence to avoid the joint construction (You have our gratitude or You have their gratitude and mine).